 What Can You Do With a College Degree in Gerontology?

-A degree in gerontology is beneficial for most careers that provide interaction with and assistance to older adults, making the career possibilities in gerontology numerous.
-Here are some of the most common professions held by people with degrees and certifications in gerontology.
+Earning a degree in gerontology can be beneficial for most careers that assist older adults, making the career possibilities in gerontology numerous.
+Here are some of the more common professions held by people who have earned degrees and/or certifications in gerontology.

 In a retirement community or adult daycare center, a social or health services assistant may assist clients with obtaining government benefits such as Medicare or Social Security.
 In other settings, they may be responsible for leading group activities, teaching life skills to clients, checking that medication doses are accurate, and involving clients in recreational activities.